UteshevNikolay/myblog/README.md

-# MyBlog
+# MyBlog on Boot

-A simple blog application built with Spring Framework, providing REST API for managing blog posts, comments, and images.
+A RESTful blog application built with Spring Boot, providing API for managing blog posts, comments, and images.

 ## Features